gsharma/replicator/README.md

 ```

 ### Replicator Modes
-Replicator can run in one of 2 modes - TRANSMITTER or RECEIVER.
+Replicator can run in one of 3 modes - TRANSMITTER, RECEIVER, TRANSCEIVER.
 The ReplicationMode is settable in config along with a plethora of other options.

 ### Configuration Options
 There are many knobs available to tweak the replicator's behavior and performance.